Moving to Poland: Expat Registration Guide

 Key Registrations & Procedures

-MANDATORYEU + Non-EUPESEL (Powszechny Elektroniczny System Ewidencji Ludnosci) is Poland's 11-digit personal identifier, encoding date of birth, sex, and a check digit.
-EU citizens must submit a PESEL application at their local commune or city office (Urzad Gminy or Urzad Miasta); it is not issued automatically for EU nationals.
-Non-EU citizens receive their PESEL automatically as part of the residence card (Karta Pobytu) process, with no separate application required.
-Without PESEL, employment, NFZ healthcare access, tax registration, and most bank accounts are not available.
+MANDATORYEU + Non-EUNational Identification Number (PESEL) in Poland: Apply as soon as possible after establishing residence in Poland.
+From 1 January 2026, most non-EU nationals must appear in person at the municipal office to obtain PESEL, postal and proxy applications are no longer accepted for non-EU citizens.
+PESEL (Powszechny Elektroniczny System Ewidencji Ludnosci, Universal Electronic System for Registration of the Population) is Poland's 11-digit personal identifier.
+It encodes your date of birth, sex, and a check digit.
+EU citizens must submit a PESEL application at their local Urzad Gminy or Urzad Miasta (commune or city office); it is not issued automatically for EU nationals.
+Non-EU citizens receive their PESEL automatically as part of the Karta Pobytu (residence card) process; no separate application needed.
+Without PESEL you cannot work, access healthcare via NFZ, pay taxes, or open most bank accounts.

 - Valid passport or EU national ID card